 In most cases, you will only qualify for permanent total disability benefits when your condition no longer has the potential to improve further.
 If your doctor believes that there are other treatment options available that could help improve your condition, you will not yet be considered permanently and totally disabled.

-Once your doctor confirms your disability, it is in your best interest to consult with an experienced Workers’ Compensation lawyer to ensure that your rights are protected.
-It is common for employers, or their Workers’ Compensation insurance carriers to deny lifetime pensions because they are expensive.
+Once your doctor confirms your disability, it is in your best interest to consult with an experienced workers’ compensation lawyer to ensure that your rights are protected.
+It is common for employers, or their workers’ compensation insurance carriers to deny lifetime pensions because they are expensive.
 Insurance companies and employers tend to look for reasons to avoid offering claimants the full amount of compensation they deserve because they are motivated to protect themselves financially.

 Depending on the details of the final settlement, you may receive benefit payments monthly, bi-monthly, or on another schedule determined by your state.
 In addition to the regular payment, you may be eligible for continuing related medical benefits, including new hearing aids if your hearing loss was due to a work injury, and new prosthetic devices if an industrial injury resulted in an amputation.

-If you decide not to accept a settlement with your company’s Workers’ Compensation insurance, you can pursue the following options:
+If you decide not to accept a settlement with your company’s workers’ compensation insurance, you can pursue the following options:

 - Accept the weekly permanent disability payment that the insurance company offers